Jake Roberts Profile

-Jake decided to goad Savage in the belief that he would not be reinstated to wrestle, and finally his barbs and insults became too much for The Macho Man.
+Jake goaded Savage until finally his barbs and insults became too much for The Macho Man.
+Savage was serving as a colour commentator after losing a ‘career match’ to Warrior at Wrestlemania VII.
 Despite the protests of his commentary partners Vince McMahon and Rowdy Roddy Piper, Savage headed to the ring and was immediately set upon.
 Jake tied Savage’s arms in the ropes – as he had done to Sid – and brought out the king cobra.
 This time, the cobra did strike, and bit deep into Savage’s bicep to the horror of the crowd.
-After he was freed, Savage attempted to go after Jake, but was clearly feeling the effects of the poison (even though Jake had claimed to WWF President Jack Tunney that he’d had the snake devenomised).
+After he was freed, Savage attempted to go after Jake, but was clearly feeling the effects of the poison.

-After the incident, Tunney decreed that snakes were now banned from ringside, and reinstated Savage.
+After the incident, WWF President Jack Tunney decreed that snakes were now banned from ringside, and reinstated Savage.
 At the Tuesday in Texas pay-per-view on December 3, Savage won the battle but not the war; after Savage got the win, Jake recovered and hit him with three DDT’s and slapped Elizabeth.
-The heated feud continued until early 1992; Jake was eliminated from the Royal Rumble by Savage and lost again in their match on the January 27 Saturday Night’s Main Event.
+The heated feud continued until early 1992.
+Jake was eliminated from the Royal Rumble by Savage and lost again in their match on the January 27 Saturday Night’s Main Event.

 Now essentially blacklisted from the major North American federations, Jake went international.
 In Mexico, he feuded with top star Konnan in 1993-1994, which was resolved when Jake lost a ‘hair versus hair’ match on May 27 at TripleMania.
-He returned briefly to the United States scene for Smokey Mountain Wrestling and became SMW Heavyweight champion when he beat “Dirty White Boy” Tony Anthony; after no-showing some dates, Jake was stripped of the title and took a hiatus at the end of 1994.
+He returned briefly to the United States scene for Smokey Mountain Wrestling and became SMW Heavyweight champion when he beat “Dirty White Boy” Tony Anthony, but after no-showing some dates, Jake was stripped of the title and took a hiatus from wrestling.

-In 1996, Jake returned to wrestling and signed with the WWF after he became a born-again Christian, and this was used for his new character and referenced in storylines.
-He played an underdog character, and made it to the final of the King of the Ring tournament on June 23, 1996, where he famously lost to “Stonecold” Steve Austin, who in his victory speech used the ‘Austin 3:16’ phrase for the first time.
-Jake also feuded with Jerry “The King” Lawler, who taunted Jake about his past issues with alcohol, which Jake swore he no longer touched; in an angle that infuriated Jake, Lawler attacked him and forcefully poured a bottle of Jack Daniel’s down his throat.
+In 1996, Jake signed with the WWF after he became a born-again Christian, which was in future angles and storylines.
+He played an underdog character, and made it to the final of the King of the Ring tournament on June 23, 1996, where he famously lost to “Stonecold” Steve Austin.
+Jake also feuded with Jerry “The King” Lawler, who taunted Jake about his past issues with alcohol.
+In an angle that infuriated Jake, Lawler attacked him and forcefully poured a bottle of Jack Daniel’s down his throat.
 In early 1997, Jake began to relapse back into his drug and alcohol problems and was released in February.